Create and interact with custom views

 From the published version of your workbook, there are two ways to enter a custom view:

-- (Account type with Full explore permissions required) Selecting the
+- (Account type with Full explore permissions required) Select

-Customize this view icon.
-When performing either of these actions from a published workbook, the workbook header will turn green, indicating that you are in a custom view.
+When performing either of these actions from a published workbook, the workbook header turns green, indicating that you are in a custom view.

 Make more changes while in a custom view

-If you have Can explore workbook access and Full explore permissions, you are able to make more advanced changes from a custom view by accessing the editor panels:
+If you have Can explore workbook access and Full explore permissions, you can make more advanced changes from a custom view by accessing the editor panels:

 - Once in a custom view, select the Show panels icon to access the Properties, Format and Actions tabs.
 Depending on what you are interacting with in your workbook, different panels are shown.